Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: Modular operators

 \subsection{The sub-operator interface}

-We base the interface of sub-operators on the wide-spread idea of Volcano-style operators~\cite{Graefe1990}--- iterators that pass reco\-rds on the data path through a tree of \texttt{Next()} function calls.
-We discuss below how we remove the overhead of these function calls in a way that allows low-level cross-operator optimizations.
-Like in a traditional execution engine, the iterator interface allows us to combine operators in almost arbitrary ways, which is only limited by the schema or types that operators may require.
+We base the interface of sub-operators on one of the most known models in the database community, the Volcano model~\cite{Graefe1990}.
+The model is based on iterators that pass records along the data path of a tree of \texttt{Next()} function calls.
+Like in a traditional execution engine, the iterator interface allows us to combine operators in almost arbitrary ways, limited only by the schema or types that operators may require.

 The main distinctive feature of the sub-operator interface compared to traditional Volcano-style operators is the type system of the records (or ``tuples'') passed between them.
 While records in relations (in the First Normal Form) consist of atomic fields, we need a more expressive type system for a generic physical execution layer.
-For example, to split the materialize and scan operators of a given physical data format into two distinct sub-operators, these operators need to pass ``records'' containing that materialization from one to the other.
-Similarly, if we want to express operators that work on individual records as well as those that work on batches (or morsels) thereof in the same interface, we need to be able to represent the concept of a ``batch''.
+For example, to split the materialize and scan operators of a given physical data format into two distinct sub-operators, these operators need to pass ``records'' containing the materialization from one to the other.
+Similarly, if we want to express operators that work on individual records as well as those that work on batches (or morsels \cite{Leis14}) in the same interface, we need to be able to represent the concept of a ``batch''.
 We thus extend the concept of tuples with that of ``collections'', which is the generalization of any physical data format of tuples of a particular type.

-More formally, sub-operators are iterators over $\varname{tuples}$ and the tuples are of a statically known type from the following recursive type structure:
+This allows expressing physical execution properties into the query plan rather than hard-coding them for the entire execution engine.